Get Rates Near You!

 It’s important to note that, unlike some real estate firms, REITs don’t develop properties to resell them.

 There are three major REIT types: equity REITs, mortgage REITs, and hybrid REITs.
-They’re usually registered with the US Securities and Exchange Commission (SEC) and made up of pooled investments from multiple shareholders.
+REITs are usually registered with the US Securities and Exchange Commission (SEC) and consist of pooled investments from multiple shareholders.

 Find the Best REITs